frankhale/RabbitMQ_ASPNETCore/README.md

 # RabbitMQ_ASPNETCore

-Using RabbitMQ to communicate between two ASPNET Core APIs
+Demonstrates using RabbitMQ to communicate between two ASPNET Core APIs

-Start both projects.
-One API will send a message to the other and display the results in the console.
+To see this in action start both projects and both APIs will send a message to each other.

+REQUIRES: RabbitMQ to be installed and running